GENERAL: for all kinds of accessibility issues

 Ideas

-Marcin/Poland: online cuts catering costs ==> money to buy tablets for 20-30 people with internet connection Mail out cheap laptops Lock down laptops (“kiosk” them), so they can only be used for limited purposes, to try to prevent confusion Be sure everyone has a proper headphone+mic.
-Even the cheapest $20 one makes a huge difference for all participants
+• Use this money to buy tablets for 20-30 people with internet connection Mail out cheap laptops Lock down laptops (“kiosk” them), so they can only be used for limited purposes, to try to prevent confusion.

 Technologies

-“- Chromebooks
+• Chromebooks

-– donated Linux laptops (partner with NGOs like FreeGeek)”
+• Donated Linux laptops (partner with NGOs like FreeGeek)

 Strategies for Phone/Smartphone Connectivity